 - 1. If necessary, fit the part to the graphics window, and set the view to Isometric. - 2.
 On the View tab, select On/Off to toggle viewsheets on.

-At the bottom of the graphics window, there is now a tab named Viewsheet #1.
-This is the main view of your part and cannot be deleted.
+At the bottom of the graphics window, there is now a tab named Viewsheet-1.

 3. On the View tab, select New from the New drop-down.